 When it comes to business, today’s world is getting smaller as US individuals and businesses expand to foreign markets.
 This might include a business opening a new branch in a foreign country; or an individual who purchases a vacation home but decides to set up a foreign entity to hold the property.
-With these moves, there are additional reporting responsibilities that need to be considered when operating abroad.
+With these moves, there are additional tax reporting requirements that need to be considered when operating abroad.

 Foreign Disregarded Entity